rscottlundgren/tiny-yellow-cabs/README.md

 Due to the relative size of the program I wanted to keep things as compact as possible relying on a main file ([tiny_yellow_cabs.py](tiny_yellow_cabs.py)) to handle user interaction, a validation module ([validators.py](validators.py)) to handle user data validation, and a class 'YellowCabDistanceStats' ([yellow_cab_distance_stats.py](yellow_cab_distance_stats.py)) to handle creation and extraction of all data.
 The overall program follows a simple flow of control.

 #### First Request: "Please enter the month name / abbreviation or 'q' to quit: "

+The first action the program will take is to establish some state variables holding sentinel values (which will be discussed later) and it will ping the local machine for the current working directory of the cloned repo (this will be used later).

 After some brief introductory text is displayed in the terminal, the User is prompted with their first request or the option to quit the program by typing 'q'.
 If they choose to quit the program at this time, each subsequent point of control flow will be shortcircuited by the default sentinel values in the program, leaving the program to say "Goodbye!" to the User before quitting.

 If the User enters a value that is not within the accept range of 2009 to the present year (determined by the value returned using `datetime.date.today().year`), then an appropriate error message is displayed based on the value entered and the User is again prompted to enter a valid year: